Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Footer:

-The Footer page will contain social media links
+The Footer page will contain social media links for users to browse and connect even further with the gym

 ### Home:

-Home page will include details about the gym aswell as having hero images, it will also contain the gym schedules that we do during the week and some information on the gym
+Home page will include details about the gym aswell as having hero images, it will also contain the gym schedules that we do during the week and some information about the gym and what we aim to do for users

 ### Sign up page:

-Sign up page will include a sign up form for new members to join
+Sign up page will include a sign up form for new members to join and get contacted if they happen to have any concerns

 ### Gallery Page:

 The Gallery page will showcase images of the gym and facilities aswell as photos of members of the gym working out

 ## Wireframes